Priyadarshanvijay/CS-GY-6083-Cookzilla-Boilerplate/readme.md

 ```
 9. Open browser and navigate to http://localhost:8081

-# FatEar Project Outline:
+# FatEar Project Logs:
-1. login and new user registration page
+1. login and new user registration page (already provided in the boilerplate)
-   1. should be an option to let visitor continue to homepage without logging in
-   2. hash pwd
-   3. user session
-   4. redir to homepage

-2. Homepage (browse and search songs)
+2. /Music (browse songs and search for songs)
 3. Search result page
    1. option to post reviews and rate without listening to songs
-4. Playsong page -- option to review and rate
+4. Playsong page -- and provide option to review and rate
-5. Personal Homepage for registered user
+5. Personal Homepage / Profile page for registered user
    1. account info
-      1. this should be a new page for user to manage their profile, pwd, and personal info.
+      user should be able to manage their profile, pwd, and personal info.
    2. personal recommendation
       1. based on songs one listened in the past, ratings, etc. Maybe we can write a simple algorithm for this or use something ready-made.
    3. playlist